Last updated 22 April 2022

-As to why some vaccines contain live pathogens and others contain killed pathogens, the reasons vary by illness.
-However, generally speaking, live, attenuated vaccines generate longer-lasting immunity than killed vaccines.
+Why some vaccines contain live pathogens and others contain killed pathogens, the reasons vary by illness.
+However, live, attenuated vaccines generally generate longer-lasting immunity than killed vaccines.
 Thus, killed vaccines are more likely to require boosters to maintain immunity.
-Killed vaccines, however, also tend to be more stable for storage purposes, and can’t cause illness.
+Killed vaccines, however, tend to be more stable for storage purposes, and can’t cause illness.
 The medical community must weigh these trade-offs in deciding which approach to use against a particular disease.

-Unlike most vaccines, which contain the most common strains of a given pathogen (if more than one exists) and are rarely changed, the seasonal flu vaccine changes frequently, though one or more of the flu strains in the vaccine may be retained from one year to the next.
+Unlike most vaccines, which contain the most common strains of a given pathogen (if more than one exists) and are rarely changed, the seasonal flu vaccine changes frequently, though one or more flu strains in the vaccine may be retained from one year to the next.
 This is because the strains of influenza viruses that circulate are constantly changing.
-Each year, researchers choose viruses for the vaccine based on which ones are likely to be circulating over the course of the coming flu season, thus providing protection against the most prevalent strains.
+Each year, researchers choose viruses for the vaccine based on which ones are likely to circulate over the coming flu season, providing protection against the most prevalent strains.
 So when you get a seasonal flu vaccine, you’re usually not getting another “dose” of the same flu vaccine you were given before.
 Instead, you’re usually getting protection against a whole new batch of flu viruses.

 Herd immunity, also known as community immunity, refers to the protection offered to everyone in a community by high vaccination rates.
 With enough people immunized against a given disease, it’s difficult for the disease to gain a foothold in the community.
 This offers some protection to those who are unable to receive vaccinations—including newborns and individuals with chronic illnesses—by reducing the likelihood of an outbreak that could expose them to the disease.

-Some vaccines, including the majority of vaccines against influenza, are cultured in chicken eggs.
-During the process of creating the vaccine, the majority of the egg protein is removed, but there is some concern that these vaccines might generate an allergic reaction in individuals with an egg allergy.
+Some vaccines, including most vaccines against influenza, are cultured in chicken eggs.
+During the process of creating the vaccine, most egg protein is removed, but there is some concern that these vaccines could generate an allergic reaction in individuals with an egg allergy.

-A recent report found that the majority of children with egg allergies who were given a flu shot had no adverse reactions; about 5% of children in the studied group developed relatively minor reactions such as hives, the majority of which resolved without treatment.
+A recent report found that most children with egg allergies who were given a flu shot had no adverse reactions.
+About 5% of children in the studied group developed relatively minor reactions, such as hives, which resolved without treatment.
 Additional research is underway to study this issue further.

 In most cases, only people with a severe (life-threatening) allergy to eggs are recommended against receiving egg-based vaccines.
 Your doctor can provide specific information.

 No. Vaccines do not cause autism.
-This possibility was publicized after a 1998 paper by a British physician who claimed to have found evidence that the MMR (measles, mumps and rubella) vaccine was linked to autism.
-The potential link has been thoroughly explored; study after study has found no such link, and the original 1998 study has been formally withdrawn by The Lancet, which had originally published it.
+This possibility was publicized after a 1998 paper by a British physician who claimed to have evidence that the MMR (measles, mumps and rubella) vaccine was linked to autism.
+The potential link has been thoroughly explored; study after study has found no such link, and , which had originally published it.
 Studies were also done regarding the possibility of a link between the preservative thimerosal, which is used in some vaccines, and autism; again, no such link was found.

 It’s likely that this misconception persists because of the coincidence of timing between early childhood vaccinations and the first appearance of symptoms of autism.

 Every vaccine has potential side effects.
-Typically they are very mild: soreness at the injection site (for a vaccine delivered via a shot), headaches, and low-grade fevers are examples of common vaccine side effects.
-Serious side effects are possible, however, including severe allergic reactions.
-However, the occurrence of these side effects is extremely rare.
-(Your doctor can explain the risks for individual vaccines in detail; more information is also available from the Centers for Disease Control and Prevention.)
+Typically they are mild: soreness at the injection site (for a vaccine delivered via a shot), headaches, and low-grade fevers are examples of common vaccine side effects.
+Serious side effects are possible, including severe allergic reactions.
+However, these side effects are rare.
+(Your doctor can explain the risks for individual vaccines in detail; .)

 When considering possible side effects from vaccination, it’s important to do so in context.
-While some possible side effects are serious, they are extremely rare.
-It’s important to remember is that choosing not to vaccinate also has serious risks.
-Vaccines protect against potentially fatal infectious diseases; avoiding vaccination raises the risk of contracting those diseases and spreading them to others.
+While some possible side effects are serious, they are rare.
+It’s important to remember that choosing not to vaccinate also has serious risks.
+Vaccines protect against potentially fatal infectious diseases.
+Avoiding vaccination raises the risk of contracting those diseases and spreading them to others.